 TOMRA sets high standards of performance and ethical behavior for all employees, in its own operations, and with suppliers & partners.
-These are guided through the Code of Conduct, Business Principles for Suppliers and Partners, as well as the Human and Labor Rights Policy helping TOMRA to keep fair business and labor practices.
+These are guided through the Code of Conduct, Business Principles for Suppliers and Partners, as well as the Human and Labor Rights Policy supporting TOMRA to deliver on fair business and labor practices.